Mivaweb/MemberUnlock/README.md

 - Manually set the member back to not locked out
 - When someone uses the password reset functionality they automatically get unlocked after updating their password

-But not everyone uses this last functionality or doesn't have the time to always manually set the member back to not locked out, that's way we created MemberUnlock.
+But not everyone uses this last functionality or doesn't have the time to always set the member manually back to not locked out, that's why we have created MemberUnlock.

-This package adds a new key into the appSettings of your web.config file called: memberLockedOutInMinutes.
-The default value of this property is 10 which means that locked out members stay locked out for at least 10 minutes.
+MemberUnlock is a tiny package which unlock members.
+When?
+After a time which you can set in the web.config.
+You will find a new key in the appSettings section of your web.config file called: memberLockedOutInMinutes.
+The default value of this property is 10 which means a locked out member will be locked out for 10 minutes, after that MemberUnlock will unlock this member.

-It also creates a scheduled task which runs every minute in order to check all locked out members and there locked out timeframe.
-Once the locked out tmeframe is expired, MemberUnlock will unlock them.
+During the installation of this package we also create a Scheduled Task which you can find in the umbracoSettings.config file.
+This task will run every minute in order to unlock the members that may get unlocked.

+If you want to view the history of these unlocked members by the MemberUnlock package, we alays add an entry in the log file like:

+`MemberUnlock.Controllers.MemberUnlockApiController - Member 'test' has been unlocked automatically.`

 ### History Version